 Interest Rate and Origination Fee

 The interest rate for Federal Direct Student Loans depends on when the loan was first disbursed.
-Visit the Federal Student Aid Website for information about current and past rates.
+Visit the Federal Student Aid Interest Rates for information about current and past rates.
 Interest rates are determined each spring for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan has a fixed interest rate for the life of the loan.

 How to Apply